Blog

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.

-Are you a fan of exciting young adult fiction?
+Are you an avid reader of Young Adult books?
 This week you are in luck!
-With all of these new novels, you’re bound to find a new favorite read for your library.
-Check out the new novels from bestselling authors Mindee Arnett, Lygia Day Penaflor, Angelina J. Steffort, and more.
+With all of these new novels, you’re bound to find a new favorite book to add to your reading list.
+This week includes new novels from bestselling authors Michelle Hodkin, Traci Chee, Robin Talley, and many more.
 Enjoy your new young adult books.
 Happy reading!

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.